 - Sprinkle sesame seeds and green onion on top and serve the chicken with sauce from the pan.
 Store leftovers in the refrigerator for up to 5 days.

-Make ahead tip: The sweet chili sauce, prepared in step 2, can be made up to 5 days in advance and stored in the refrigerator.
+- Make Ahead Instructions: The sweet chili sauce, prepared in step 2, can be made up to 5 days in advance and stored in the refrigerator.
 You can even prepare the dish through step 3, cover the pan with aluminum foil or plastic wrap, and keep in the refrigerator for up to 1 day.
 Then bake as directed.

 And here’s that baked teriyaki chicken I love too!